Business and political report design

 We’ve been designing political reports for some years now, in particularly for the Parliamentary Advisory Policy Connect and it’s associated groups, and have always believed that they should stand out amid a torrent of other competing voices of supposed influence.
 Often these reports focus on matters fundamental to our national debate such as the future of education, health, sustainability or ways in which people can live in a safer way.
 But just because the information is intense and occasionally dry, it’s an even stronger argument for the layout to contradict that.

-Policy Connect… good examples of business and political report design
+Our work for Policy Connect… good examples of business and political report design

 With vital information, matters of the public interest and policy recommendations, clarity and authority is the first recourse.
 What goes hand in hand with that is impact.
 To launch a major report on policy or key findings of a major inquiry or event, attracting the attention of not only Parliamentarians but the media is key to its success.
 We’ve repeatedly worked to ensure our print reports look different from everything else and so instantly pop out as being something new, something important.